 In situations such as a job interview, business presentation, high-pressure meeting, or introduction to a loved one's family, for example, it's important to manage your emotions, think on your feet, and effectively communicate under pressure.

-When things start to get heated in a conversation, you need something quick and immediate to bring down the emotional intensity.
-By learning to quickly reduce stress in the moment, you can safely face any strong emotions you're experiencing, regulate your feelings, and behave appropriately.
+When a conversation starts to get heated, you need something quick and immediate to bring down the emotional intensity.
+By learning to quickly reduce stress in the moment, you can safely take stock of any strong emotions you're experiencing, regulate your feelings, and behave appropriately.

 Take a moment to calm down before deciding to continue a conversation or postpone it.

 Bring your senses to the rescue.
-The best way to rapidly and reliably relieve stress is through the senses: sight, sound, touch, taste, movement, or smell.
-For example, you could pop a peppermint in your mouth, squeeze something in your pocket, take a few deep breaths, clench and relax your muscles, or simply recall a soothing, sensory-rich image.
-Each person responds differently to sensory input, so you need to find things that are soothing to you.
+The best way to rapidly and reliably relieve stress is through the senses—sight, sound, touch, taste, smell—or movement.
+For example, you could pop a peppermint in your mouth, squeeze a stress ball in your pocket, take a few deep breaths, clench and relax your muscles, or simply recall a soothing, sensory-rich image.
+Each person responds differently to sensory input, so you need to find a coping mechanism that is soothing to you.

 Be willing to compromise.
 Sometimes, if you can both bend a little, you'll be able to find a happy middle ground that reduces the stress levels for everyone concerned.
-If you realize that the other person cares much more about something than you do, compromise may be easier for you and a good investment in the future of the relationship.
+If you realize that the other person cares much more about an issue than you do, compromise may be easier for you and a good investment for the future of the relationship.

 Agree to disagree, if necessary, and take time away from the situation so everyone can calm down.
 Go for a stroll outside if possible, or spend a few minutes meditating.
 Physical movement or finding a quiet place to regain your balance can quickly reduce stress.